legendarycode3/raffle-smart-contract/README.md

    * Create a subscription and note the Subscription ID.
    * Fund it with testnet LINK tokens.
 4. **Configure Makefile:**
-  * Change account name in Makefile to the name of your desired encrypted key
+  * Change account name in Makefile to the name of your desired encrypted key.
+    * change "--account defaultKey" to "--account <YOUR_ENCRYPTED_KEY_NAME>"

 ## Usage
 ### Building the Project